University of Manchester: Sport

-The University of Manchester operates sports clubs through its athletics union while student societies are operated by the Students' Union.
+The University of Manchester runs its sports clubs through the athletics union, while student societies are administered by the Students' Union.

-The university has more than 80 health and fitness classes while over 3,000 students are members of the 44 various Athletic Union clubs.
-The sports societies vary widely in their level and scope.
-Many more popular sports operate several university teams and departmental teams which compete in leagues against other teams within the university.
-Teams include: badminton, lacrosse, korfball, dodgeball, field hockey, ice hockey, rugby league, rugby union, football, basketball, fencing, netball, squash, water polo, ultimate, and cricket.
+The university offers more than 80 health and fitness classes, and over 3,000 students are members of the 44 Athletic Union clubs.
+These clubs cover a wide range of levels and interests.
+Many of the more popular sports field several university and departmental teams that compete in internal leagues.
+Among the sports represented are badminton, lacrosse, korfball, dodgeball, field hockey, ice hockey, rugby league, rugby union, football, basketball, fencing, netball, squash, water polo, ultimate and cricket.

 The athletic union was formed at Owens College in 1885 from four clubs: rugby, lacrosse, cricket and tennis.
-In 1901 the women's athletic union was founded.
-In 1981 the two unions were amalgamated.
-After the acquisition of the Firs estate in Fallowfield a sports ground and pavilion were provided there.
-From 1940 the McDougall Centre in Burlington Street was also in use as a sports centre.
-Ron Hill, Rowena Sweatman, James Hickman, Cyril Holmes and Harry Whittle are former students who have achieved Olympic success.
+A separate women's athletic union was founded in 1901, and the two bodies were amalgamated in 1981.
+Following the acquisition of the Firs estate in Fallowfield, a sports ground and pavilion were established there.
+From 1940, the McDougall Centre on Burlington Street also served as a sports centre.
+Among former students who have achieved Olympic success are Ron Hill, Rowena Sweatman, James Hickman, Cyril Holmes and Harry Whittle.

-The Manchester Aquatics Centre, the swimming pool used for the Manchester Commonwealth Games is on the campus and used for water sports.
-The main facilities used for sports are the Sugden Centre in Grosvenor Street, the Armitage Site near Owens Park and the Wythenshawe Sports Ground.
+The Manchester Aquatics Centre, the swimming pool used for the Manchester Commonwealth Games, stands on the campus and is used for water sports.
+The principal sports facilities are the Sugden Centre on Grosvenor Street, the Armitage Site near Owens Park, and the Wythenshawe Sports Ground.

-The university has achieved success in the BUCS (British University & College Sports) competitions, with its men's water polo first team winning the national championships (2009, 2010, 2011) under the tutelage of their coach Andy Howard.
-It was positioned in eighth place in the overall BUCS rankings for 2009/10.
+The university has enjoyed success in BUCS (British Universities & Colleges Sport) competitions.
+The men's water polo first team won three consecutive national championships in 2009, 2010 and 2011 under the tutelage of their coach, Andy Howard.
+The university was placed eighth in the overall BUCS rankings for the 2009–10 season.